-Superior Pond is managed to continue generating hydropower at Superior Dam until other uses for the impoundment are defined.
-With the other Ann Arbor impoundments meeting the demand for recreation, there is little pressure on the City or on user groups to look to Superior Impoundment as a recreation venue.
+Superior - The Committee recommends that the Superior Impoundment be managed to continue generating hydropower until other uses are defined.
+With the other Ann Arbor impoundments meeting the demand for recreation, there is little pressure on the City or on user groups to look to Superior Pond as a recreation venue.
 In the near-term, the City makes contact with riparian owners and local governments to discuss a future vision for the improving the water quality in the impoundment.